sparkflows/sparkflows-docs/docs/user-guide/user-guide/visualizations/working-with-idashboard.rst

 Creating Dashboard
 --------------------

-- For creating a Dashboard, you need to create MySQL Connection and then create a JDBC dataset using it.
+- For creating a Dashboard, you need to create MySQL Connection, add Google REST API key which is used in displaying the Google Maps and then create a JDBC dataset using it.

 You can define a new dataset by clicking on the ``Create Dataset`` button Using Connections option on the Dataset page.